DataBiosphere/toil/docs/tutorial.rst

         # It is unnecessary to delete the file keyed by fileID2
         # because we used the cleanup flag, which removes the file after this
-        # job and all it's successors have run (if the file still exists)
+        # job and all its successors have run (if the file still exists)

     if __name__=="__main__":
         options = Job.Runner.getDefaultOptions("./toilWorkflowRun")